Introductio in analysin infinitorum: Contents

 The Introduction is meant as a survey of concepts and methods in analysis and analytic geometry preliminary to the study of the differential and integral calculus.
 [Euler] made of this survey a masterly exercise in introducing as much as possible of analysis without using differentiation or integration.
 In particular, he introduced the elementary transcendental functions, the logarithm, the exponential function, the trigonometric functions and their inverses without recourse to integral calculus — which was no mean feat, as the logarithm was traditionally linked to the quadrature of the hyperbola and the trigonometric functions to the arc-length of the circle.

 Euler accomplished this feat by introducing exponentiation a^{x} for arbitrary constant a in the positive real numbers.
 He noted that mapping x this way is not an algebraic function, but rather a transcendental function.
 For a > 1 these functions are monotonic increasing and form bijections of the real line with positive real numbers.
 Then each base a corresponds to an inverse function called the logarithm to base a, in chapter 6.
-In chapter 7, Euler introduces e as the number whose hyperbolic logarithm is 1.
-The reference here is to Gregoire de Saint-Vincent who performed a quadrature of the hyperbola y = 1/x through description of the hyperbolic logarithm.
+In chapter 7, Euler introduces e as the number whose hyperbolic logarithm is 1, using the terminology established by Gregoire de Saint-Vincent, who defined what is now called the natural logarithm through quadrature of the hyperbola y = 1/x.
 Section 122 labels the logarithm to base e the "natural or hyperbolic logarithm...since the quadrature of the hyperbola can be expressed through these logarithms".
 Here he also gives the exponential series: